DOCTORATE OF BUSINESS ADMINISTRATION IN ENTREPRENEURSHIP AND BUSINESS MANAGEMENT (DBAEBM)

 - Demonstrate mastery of content knowledge in specialized fields for a higher level of understanding for decision making in complex organizational environments.

-- Demonstrate critical thinking and communication skills for local and global business planning and decision making.
+- Demonstrate critical thinking and communication skills for local and global business new venture planning and decision making.

 - Identify and evaluate business issues and opportunities that enhance prospects for optimum return on investments and creating value.